 Commercial and charter fishing grants

-The Queensland Government has provided up to $250,000 to support projects and programs that encourage or promote behaviour change, industry modernisation, best practice, and innovation in the commercial and charter fishing sectors.
+The Queensland Government has provided up to $250,000 to support projects and programs in the commercial and charter fishing sectors that encourage or promote:

-In addition to meeting the broad criteria outlined above, the Queensland Government prioritised applications that address one or more of the following:
+In addition to the eligibility criteria, we also prioritise applications that address at least one of the following:

 - complement Queensland's monitoring and research priorities